dib-lab/dib_rotation/08_bin_completion_with_spacegraphcats.md

 ![source: Brief Bioinform.
 2018 Jan 1;19(1):23-40. doi: 10.1093/bib/bbw096.](_static/A-In-the-de-Bruijn-graph-approach-short-reads-are-split-into-short-k-mers-before-the.png)

 A compact de Bruijn graph (cDBG) is built from the de Bruijn graph by collapsing all linear paths of k-mers into a single node.
-Every k-mer still only occurs once in the graph, but now nodes grow in size to be greate than k.
+Every k-mer still only occurs once in the graph, but now nodes grow in size to be greater than k.

 ![](_static/cdbg.png)